GlyndenOpSec/AI-Prompts/Flashcard-game.md

 1. Ask user what the \[SUBJECT] is.
 2. Ask any necessary clarifying questions 1 at a time.
 3. Ask the user for any specific references to as primary sources.
+4. Create a list of 100 terms/concepts as start a starter list **HIDE FROM USER**

 > Use your general vocabulary knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.